-As further described under the section of this prospectus entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness", we have also entered into various term loan agreements and other long-term debt to fund the purchase of additional aircrafts and finance the construction of aircraft hangars.
+As further described under the section of this prospectus entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations-Indebtedness", we have also entered into various term loan agreements and other long-term debt to fund the purchase of additional aircraft and finance the construction of aircraft hangars.
 Under the terms of such agreements, we are subject to certain financial covenants including, a debt service coverage ratio, current assets to liabilities ratio and senior leverage ratio.
 As of December 31, 2021 and September 30, 2022, we were in violation of the current assets to liabilities and senior leverage ratios requirements, respectively, under the agreements of our credit facilities with Rocky Mountain Bank.
 On both occasions, Rocky Mountain Bank agreed to waive the violation of such covenants and not enforce its rights and remedies from the resulting events of default under such credit facilities.
-No assurance can be provided that we will be able to satisfy such financial covenants in future periods or that we will be able to obtain a waiver from our lenders in the event of non-compliance.
+No assurance can be provided that we will be able to obtain a waiver from our lenders in the event of non-compliance.
 A breach of any of these covenants or the occurrence of other events specified in the agreements or related debt documents could result in an event of default under the same and give rise to the lenders' right to accelerate our debt obligations thereunder and pursue other remedial actions under our credit facilities and/or trigger a cross-default under our other debt agreements, including our Series 2022 Bonds.